zoe-pith/pith-site/_drafts/paris.md

 Yes, Parisians are curt and at times plainly rude.
 Get over it.
 This is a city full of grunge, glamor, and romance — and a shared  reverence for quality food at its most elemental.

 _One important note: many of my recommendations are taken from David Lebovitz's_ [_incredible blog_](https://www.davidlebovitz.com/paris/) _— he is an American pastry chef living in Paris, and his picks are spot-on.
-If you have time, dig deep into his deep resource for experiencing the best of Paris._
+If you have time, definitely dig deep into his deep resource for experiencing Paris._

 #### Cafés